cucumber/docs/content/10-minute-tutorial.md

 2. Select **New > File**

 3. Enter a name for your feature file, and use the `.feature` extension.
-For instance, `belly.feature`.
+For this tutorial, call it `belly.feature`.

 {{% /block %}}

 {{% block "javascript" %}}

-Create a new file inside the `features` directory, for instance `belly.feature`.
+Create a new file inside the `features` directory, and call it `belly.feature`.

 {{% /block %}}

 {{% block "ruby" %}}

-Create a new file inside the `features` directory, for instance `belly.feature`.
+Create a new file inside the `features` directory, and call it `belly.feature`.

 {{% /block %}}